vibertthio/awesome-machine-learning-art/readme.md

 - [Machine learning for artists (a.k.a ml4a) (Gene Kogan)](https://medium.com/@genekogan/machine-learning-for-artists-e93d20fdb097) - This article compares the emerging of ML in art as the case of CV in early 2000s.
 - [Artists and Machine Intelligence](https://medium.com/artists-and-machine-intelligence) -  A program at Google that brings artists and engineers together to realize projects using Machine Intelligence.
+- [MusicVAE: Creating a palette for musical scores with machine learning](https://magenta.tensorflow.org/music-vae)
+- [Generating Abstract Patterns with TensorFlow](http://blog.otoro.net/2016/03/25/generating-abstract-patterns-with-tensorflow/)
 - [BBC Sounds: The arts and artificial intelligence](https://www.bbc.co.uk/sounds/play/m00017b1) - A painting by a GAN model is sold for  $432,500 USD in an auction (NOTE: the original code is written by [Robbie Barrat](https://t.co/G3lVHm5UB0), [The Verge](https://www.theverge.com/2018/10/23/18013190/ai-art-portrait-auction-christies-belamy-obvious-robbie-barrat-gans)).
 The talk is joined by Mario Klingemann and Anna Ridler.
-- [MusicVAE: Creating a palette for musical scores with machine learning](https://magenta.tensorflow.org/music-vae)
-- [Generating Abstract Patterns with TensorFlow](http://blog.otoro.net/2016/03/25/generating-abstract-patterns-with-tensorflow/)
+- [The AI Art At Christie’s Is Not What You Think](https://www.artnome.com/news/2018/10/13/the-ai-art-at-christies-is-not-what-you-think) - Jason Bailey interview both Huge from Obvious and Robbie Barrat to investigate further into the controversial auction of Christie.

 ## Learning Resources